jimmyable/jimmyjoseph.github.io/_posts/2018-01-27-chocolate-viz.md

 ## Intro
 We are going to use a Chocolate dataset collected from [Kaggle](https://www.kaggle.com/rtatman/chocolate-bar-ratings/data), to perform some simple Data visualisation techniques.
 Numpy and Pandas library must be installed.
-Code and data can be retrived at [DataMiningSnippets](https://github.com/jimmyjoseph1295/DataMiningSnippets)
+Code and data can be retrieved at [DataMiningSnippets](https://github.com/jimmyjoseph1295/DataMiningSnippets)

 **Numpy** - A library for Python, it is used for scientific computing